asift91/Manual_Migration/option1.md

 </details>

 -   ### Manual Moodle migration follow the below steps
-    - After completion of deployment, go to the resource group.
+    - After completion of deployment, Login into [Azure](http://portal.azure.com/).
+    - Go to the created Resource Group and find all the created resources.
     - The following image will give some idea on how the resources will be created.
     ![resourcesoverview](images/resourcesoverview.PNG)